RocketChat/Rocket.Chat.js.SDK/README.md

 - `yarn test` runs tests and coverage locally (pretest does lint)
 - `yarn test:debug` runs tests without coverage, breaking for debug attach
+- `yarn start` run locally from source, to allow manual testing of streams
-- `yarn docs` generates docs
+- `yarn docs` generates API docs locally, then `open docs/index.html`
-- `yarn build` runs tests, coverage, compiles, tests package, generates docs
+- `yarn build` runs tests, coverage, compiles, and tests package for publishing
 - `yarn test:package` uses package-preview to make sure the published node package can be required and run only with defined dependencies, to avoid errors that might pass locally due to existing global dependencies or symlinks.